 Right.

-Listen, let me just slow you down on the example you used.
+Let me just slow you down on the example you used.

 You're right.

-All right, stay right there.
+Stay right there.

 It's called Collusion, ripped right out of the headlines.

-Uh and um it's up on Hannity.com, Amazon.com, bookstores everywhere.
+And it's up on Hannity.com, Amazon.com, bookstores everywhere.

-Um, as I see all of these developments, what I see are a lot of people that are likely now facing a criminal indictment.
+As I see all of these developments, what I see are a lot of people that are likely now facing a criminal indictment.

 What do you see?

-I think it goes up to the attorney general.
+I think it goes up to the Attorney General.

-It may well go as far as the president and the vice president.
+It may well go as far as the President and the Vice President.

-Well, I mean, it's pretty obvious that there was a premeditated, because everybody was warned, uh, conspiracy to commit fraud on a FISA court to spy on an opposition party candidate.
+Well, I mean, it's pretty obvious that there was a premeditated, because everybody was warned, conspiracy to commit fraud on a FISA court to spy on an opposition party candidate.

-It seems like a few powerful people purposely exonerated the favored presidential candidate of a of a crime that everyone else would be indicted for, and then of course the obstruction with the bleach bit the hammers and the the subpoenaed emails destroyed.
+It seems like a few powerful people purposely exonerated the favored presidential candidate of a crime that everyone else would be indicted for.

-Uh I mean, what does it mean if an American presidential campaign hires a secret agent from Great Britain outside the U.S. to write a document designed to lie about an American presidential candidate?
+Well, and I have to raise the question also, if in fact it's true, as everybody seems to now think, that it was the Clinton campaign that initially paid steel, I mean, what does it mean if an American presidential campaign hires a secret agent from Great Britain outside the U.S. to write a document designed to lie about an American presidential candidate?

 We're now seeing the mirror image of what they attacked Trump for, except now it turns out to be real.